 The practice had a complaints policy providing guidance to staff on how to handle a complaint.
 The practice information leaflet explained how to make a complaint.
-The practice manager was responsible for dealing with these and passed any clinical complaints onto the dentists where appropriate.
-Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.
+The principal dentist was responsible for dealing with these.
+Staff told us they would tell the principal dentist about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice manager told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+The principal dentist told us they aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.